 -EBADMSG – Non-JSON payload is not in the A-GPS format.

 A negative value indicates an error.

 Query which A-GPS elements were actually received.

-received_elements – return copy of requested elements received since agps request made
+received_elements – return copy of requested elements received since A-GPS request was made

 Query whether A-GPS data has been requested from cloud.